GeoffreyOgembo/GeoffreyOgembo/README.md

 - 💞️ art I'm a self-taught UI/UX designer

-- 📫 I'm a Information Technoogy student
+- 📫 I'm a Information Technology student

 - 📫 You can see some of my projects on my http://myportfolio-smoky-omega.vercel.app/